Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 If you don’t have access to fibre, you may be able to get 5G wireless fixed broadband and experience similar speeds and reliability.

-There has been a lot of predictions about what 5G will allow us to do, and although some may seem like a long way off yet, a few ideas have already been carried out.
+There has been a lot of predictions about what 5G may allow us to do, and although some may seem like a long way off yet, a few ideas have already been carried out.
 Overseas, Vodafone conducted the first 5G live holographic call and allowed a blind skier to conquer the slopes via acoustic signals.

 What to be aware of

 - Limited coverage so far.
-Even though 5G is live in your city or town, it may not be at your place.
-For example, looking a Vodafone’s coverage map for Auckland, it’s available in suburbs dotted around the city but there are large gaps.
+Even if 5G is live in your city or town, it may not be at your place.
+For example, looking a Vodafone’s coverage map for Auckland, it’s available in the suburbs dotted around the city, but there are large gaps.
 You can get it in Newmarket, parts of Parnell and Epsom, but not in Remuera at this stage.
 You can check using the Vodafone network coverage map or the Spark 5G address checker to find out if 5G is good to go at your home or business.

 - More data usage.
 You will potentially use more data while on 5G due to its speed, so you should consider having an unlimited plan instead of worrying about reaching your data limit each month.